 Consular Travel Advice

 Low risk of violent crime (armed robbery and home robbery) and low risk of petty crime exist throughout the country, mainly in Kigali and in crowded places.

 Protests and demonstrations may infrequently occur and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.

-Armed conflict occurs and a dangerous security environment exists, and armed groups are present in areas bordering the Democratic Republic of the Congo.
+Armed conflict occurs, a dangerous security environment exists, and armed groups are present in areas bordering Burundi and the Democratic Republic of Congo.

 Other Safety Threats